Boston Police Officer Shoots Man In Leg To Stop Stabbing In Dorchester

 “The suspect then turned on to the officer, wielding the knife and attempted to stab the officer.
 Being in fear of not only of the stabbing victim’s life as well as the officer, the officer’s partner discharged the department-issued firearm striking the knife-wielding suspect in the thigh.”

-The commissioner said the officers immediately began first aid on the suspect and put a tourniquet on his leg.
+The commissioner said the officers immediately began first aid on Gomes and put a tourniquet on his leg.

 Both men were taken to local hospitals and are both listed in stable condition.